kantonin/CrossMix-OS_DC/README.md

 # CrossMix-OS_DC
-Performance Launcher for Dreamcast flycast standalone in Trimui Smart Pro This will add another launcher mode for more demanding games
+Performance Launcher for Dreamcast flycast standalone in Trimui Smart Pro This will add another launcher mode for more demanding games so your previous config will not be overwrited

 ## Installation :
 copy files in your Emus/DC/ directory